-- Two year diploma
+- Two-year diploma

 - Fall and winter starts

-- Variety of employment opportunities available
+- · Variety of employment opportunities available

-- e-learning
+- E-Learning

-School of Construction Room CB410, Aldred Centre Phone: 403.284.8367 Fax: 403.284.8812 Email: construction.info@sait.ca
+School of Construction Room CB410, Aldred Centre Phone: 403.284.8367

+Email: construction.eddt@sait.ca

 The program provides graduates with the essential skills sought after by a variety of engineering enterprises.
-The program will provide you with practical experience through hands-on classes in engineering and drafting principles and the latest engineering software programs available.
+The program will provide you with practical experience through hands-on classes in engineering and drafting principles.
 Your instructors will be experienced practitioners who will help you develop your technical and professional skills based on relevant practices.